jcaldeira-iot/IoT-For-Beginners-Micropython/2-farm/lessons/1-predict-plant-growth/virtual-device-temp.md

 Add the humidity and temperature sensors to the CounterFit app.

-1. Create a new Python app on your computer in a folder called `temperature-sensor` with a single file called `app.py` and a Python virtual environment, and add the CounterFit pip packages.
+1. Create a new Python app on your computer in a folder called `temperature-sensor` with a single file called `app.py`, and add the CounterFit pip packages.

     > ⚠️ You can refer to [the instructions for creating and setting up a CounterFit Python project in lesson 1 if needed](../../../1-getting-started/lessons/1-introduction-to-iot/virtual-device.md).

 1. Install an additional Pip package to install a CounterFit shim for the DHT11 sensor.
-Make sure you are installing this from a terminal with the virtual environment activated.

     ```sh
-    pip install counterfit-shims-seeed-python-dht
+    pip3 install counterfit-shims-seeed-python-dht
     ```

 1. Make sure the CounterFit web app is running